AmeliaSZK/CoulAdj-TestSamples/README.md

     >record   ::= field [TAB field]+ EOL

 1. Your output was produced on Windows with a CRLF line ending, and you are comparing with a `golden.tsv` that has an LF (Linux/Mac) line ending.
-This is not a problem;
+This is not a problem with your implementation;
 feel free to compare with a `golden.tsv` converted to CRLF line endings, or use any other workaround.

-## I'm accessing out-of-bounds indexes
+## I am crashing due to out-of-bounds indexes
 Verify that you didn't mix up width and height, row and column, X and Y.

 Libraries usually have (0,0) in the top left corner, but wether X grows to